simbolid/kanban-board/README.md

 * auth0 user authentication
 * a card labeling system

-Following best practices, I also plan to write a Cypress testing suite.
+Following best practices, I also plan to write a testing suite using:
+* Cypress for E2E testing
+* Jest for unit tests